Serves Both Locations

-The Psychiatric Nurse Practitioner provides routine psychiatric duties such as diagnosing and assessing psychiatric complications related to addiction recovery.
-Minimum qualifications: graduate or post-graduate nursing degree from an accredited school; active license issued by DHMH Maryland Board of Nursing; preferred prior experience in nursing in supervisory capacity.
-Job responsibilities include: screening patient for psychiatric problems after detoxification; evaluating patients and records to determine mental status; conducting initial psychiatric evaluations including histories and examinations; providing staff with written documentation of evaluations and care - which are scanned into patient charts; requesting laboratory testing including medication levels; identifying normal and abnormal findings on examinations and commonly performed laboratory studies; providing counseling and education regarding any new medications; managing patient health problems as appropriate in conjunction with staff; initiating appropriate evaluations and emergency management for psychiatric diseases; responding telephonically or electronically to staff regarding inquiries or guidance on changes in patient's mental status; working with staff regarding education components for clients who are dually diagnosed; providing staff with education regarding patient problems and supporting materials and/or in-service sessions periodically in collaboration with the nursing staff; collaborating with the Medical or Executive Director(s) on collaborative care and best practices as deemed necessary; and completing annual HIPAA training.
+The Nurse Practitioner provides routine duties such as diagnosing and assessing psychiatric complications related to addiction recovery.
+Minimum qualifications: graduate or post-graduate nursing degree from an accredited school; active license issued by DHMH Maryland Board of Nursing; preferred prior experience in nursing in supervisory capacity; must have a Suboxone Waiver.
+Job responsibilities include: screening patient for psychiatric problems after detoxification; evaluating patients and records to determine mental status; conducting initial psychiatric evaluations including histories and examinations; providing staff with written documentation of evaluations and care - which are scanned into patient charts; requesting laboratory testing including medication levels; identifying normal and abnormal findings on examinations and commonly performed laboratory studies; providing counseling and education regarding any new medications; managing patient health problems as appropriate in conjunction with staff; initiating appropriate evaluations and emergency management for psychiatric diseases; responding via phone or electronically to staff regarding inquiries or guidance on changes in patient's mental status; working with staff regarding education components for clients who are dually diagnosed; providing staff with education regarding patient problems and supporting materials and/or in-service sessions periodically in collaboration with the nursing staff; collaborating with the Medical or Executive Director(s) on collaborative care and best practices as deemed necessary; and completing annual HIPAA training.

 Full Time & Part Time Availabilities